Chittagong Veterinary and Animal Sciences University: Teaching and Training Pet Hospital and Research Center

+It is the country's first-ever pet hospital.
+Following the S.A.
+Quaderi Teaching Veterinary Hospital in Chattogram, CVASU established its second facility, the Teaching and Training Pet Hospital and Research Centre (Dhaka Pet Hospital) in Purbachal, Dhaka.
+This specialized hospital, dedicated to companion animals, was founded in 2018.
+It functions as a center for veterinary training and research and treats an average of 40–50 pet animals daily.
+Both hospitals are equipped with medical technologies such as X-ray, ultrasonography, gaseous anesthesia, endoscopy, dental care, and ophthalmic treatment facilities.

 Admission

-Undergraduate

-Undergraduate admission is conducted through a cluster system admission test where a single exam is taken for seven Universities which provide education in the field of Agricultural Sciences these are Chittagong Veterinary and Animal Sciences University, Bangabandhu Sheikh Mujibur Rahman Agricultural University, Bangladesh Agricultural University, Sher-e-Bangla Agricultural University, Sylhet Agricultural University, Khulna Agricultural University and Patuakhali Science and Technology University.
+Undergraduate admission is conducted through a cluster system admission test where a single exam is taken for seven universities which provide education in the field of agricultural sciences.
+These are Chittagong Veterinary and Animal Sciences University, Bangabandhu Sheikh Mujibur Rahman Agricultural University, Bangladesh Agricultural University, Sher-e-Bangla Agricultural University, Sylhet Agricultural University, Khulna Agricultural University and Patuakhali Science and Technology University.
 The subject choice and campus choice depends on the student's merit position and personal preference.

 Institutes

 Poultry Research and Training Center (PRTC)

-The Poultry Research and Training Centre (PRTC) has been established on 11 March 2008 with the financial support from Agricultural Sector Programme Support (ASPS) II of Danida at the Chittagong Veterinary and Animal Sciences University (CVASU) campus, within the legal framework of the university Act 2006 (Act 30 of 2006).
-PRTC is an autonomous institution, in accordance with the provision of the university Act 16 July 2006.
-In recent years, Muhammad Kabirul Islam Khan, from Department of Genetics and Animal Breeding, was invented a new breed crossed between Faomi and indigenous chicken which will grow rapidly as Faomi but the taste of the meat will as the indigenous chicken.
+The Poultry Research and Training Centre (PRTC) was established on 11 March 2008 with the financial support from Agricultural Sector Programme Support (ASPS) II of DANIDA at the Chittagong Veterinary and Animal Sciences University (CVASU) campus, within the legal framework of the University Act 2006 (Act 30 of 2006).
+PRTC is an autonomous institution, in accordance with the provision of the University Act 16 July 2006.
+Muhammad Kabirul Islam Khan, from Department of Genetics and Animal Breeding, was invented a new breed crossed between Faomi and indigenous chicken which will grow rapidly as Faomi but the taste of the meat will as the indigenous chicken.

-One Health Institute

 Institute of Coastal Biodiversity, Marine Fisheries and Wildlife Conservation

 This institution located at Cox's Bazar outreach campus of the university.

+The Institute of Food Safety and Nutrition (IFSN)

+The Institute of Food Safety and Nutrition (IFSN) is an independent institute under CVASU.
+It focuses on food science, processing, preservation, and food safety surveillance.
+The institute offers higher education, research, and technology development related to these areas.